tomzx/blog.tomrochette.com-content/agi/deconstruction-of-a-mind/Deconstruction of a mind.md

+---
-# De/construction of the mind
+title: De/construction of the mind
+created: 2015-08-13
+taxonomy:
+  category: [artificial general intelligence]
+  status: in progress
+---

 ## Learned in this study